Pat McFadden: Early life and education

 Patrick McFadden was born on 26 March 1965 in Paisley.
-He is the son of James McFadden and Annie McFadden (née Gallagher), both native Irish speakers from just outside Falcarragh, a village in County Donegal in Ulster, the northern province in Ireland.
+He is the son of James McFadden and Annie McFadden, both native Irish speakers from just outside Falcarragh, a village in County Donegal in Ulster, the northern province in Ireland.
 As a child, Pat McFadden regularly visited County Donegal.

 McFadden was educated at Holy Cross RC Primary School on Calder Street and Holyrood Secondary School in Crosshill, south-east Glasgow.
 He later attended the University of Edinburgh from 1983 to 1987, earning an MA degree in politics.

 He was chair of Scottish Labour Students in 1986–87.

 Early career

 In 1988 he became a researcher for Donald Dewar, then Labour's Scottish Affairs spokesman.

 In 1993, he left this role to become a speechwriter and policy adviser to the Labour leader John Smith.

 Prior to becoming an MP, he worked in several advisory roles for Tony Blair, both in opposition and government, and was the Prime Minister's Political Secretary from 2002.